cowhoq/webrtc-ros-bridge/README.md

 with command `colcon build --merge-install`)
 - libvpx-dev (deb package)
 - `go mod tidy` to get all go deps
+    - Note that it's expected to see errors of not finding package `github.com/3DRX/webrtc-ros-bridge/rclgo_gen`, since it's part of the codegen using `github.com/tiiuae/rclgo`, you can just ignore it.

 ## Build